spryker/spryker-docs/docs/aop/user/apps/usercentrics.md

 ## Usercentrics integration and configuration

 To use Usercentrics, you need an account with Usercentrics.
-To create it, select the [Usercentrics pricing plan](https://usercentrics.com/pricing/) and then create an account with the [Usercentrics Admin Interface](https://admin.usercentrics.eu/).
+To create it, select the [Usercentrics pricing plan](https://usercentrics.com/pricing/) and then create an account that will let you access the [Usercentrics Admin Interface](https://admin.usercentrics.eu/).

 {% info_block infoBox "Info" %}